 Your body makes about 1 to 2 grams of creatine per day from amino acids, and in general, your body is made up of about 1% creatine.

-You also take in creatine every time you eat meat from other animals, such as beef, chicken, or pork.
-In fact, the higher the percentage of creatine in a piece of meat, the higher the quality.
+You also take creatine every time you eat meat from other animals, such as beef, chicken, or pork.
+The higher the percentage of creatine in a piece of meat, the higher the quality.

-Of course, the creatine you buy as a supplement is manufactured synthetically in a laboratory, but its molecular profile matches that found in the body, and as we will see, it is quite safe to take.
+Of course, the creatine you buy as a supplement is manufactured synthetically in a laboratory.
+Still, its molecular profile matches that found in the body, and as we will see, it is pretty safe to take.

 ATP can be produced in three ways:

 Through oxygen-dependent metabolism using fatty acids (oxidation).
 This is how most of the ATP you use throughout the day is created.
 When you breathe, oxidation converts fatty acids to ATP.

 Through non-oxygen-dependent glucose metabolism (glycolysis).
 If you are doing strenuous exercise like running or lifting weights, your body switches from oxidizing fat cells to produce ATP to burning glycogen/carbohydrates to replenish ATP stores.

 Glycolysis produces large amounts of ATP, but the accumulation of hydrogen and lactate ions makes their production unsustainable for long periods.

 By recycling previously-stored ATP.
 This is the most crucial ATP production mechanism.